 There are some people who don't believe racks make much difference to the performance of a sound system.
 We disagree.
 Hi-fi or home cinema electronics need support and isolation to have the best chance of delivering everything they've got.

-In our experience, the best AV racks can have a notable affect on the performance of equipment.
+In our experience, the best hi-fi and AV racks can have a notable effect on the performance of equipment.
 Clever design elements such as spikes and dampening gaskets help to kill vibration, upgrading the musical performance of your kit.

-We've drawn up a list of the best hi-fi and AV racks below.
+We've tried and tested all options below, and drawn up a list of the best hi-fi and AV racks for your budget.

 If you’re of the opinion all hi-fi racks are created more or less equal, the Evoque Eco 60-40 SE2 will make you rethink your position.
-It's as fine an equipment support as we’ve tried for the money – and the winner of the Best Equipment Rack at the What Hi-Fi?
-Awards 2019.
+It's as fine an equipment support as we’ve tried for the money – and it's the current winner of the Best Equipment Rack at the What Hi-Fi?
+Awards.